hugofluhr/reversal_learning_task/README.md

 - Choices

 ## Running the experiment
 To run this experiment, you need to install the python packages listed in `requirements.txt`.
+You can do so using:
+`pip install -r requirements.txt`
 Then run
 `python run_experiments.py -p "participant_name"`
 to run the experiment.